Email Greetings: 10 Ways to Start Your Message Professionally

 Next to your subject line, they’re the most important part of your email.

 Why?
-Because they help determine if your email gets read in the first place.
-Your greeting becomes preview text next to your subject line, leading your recipient to decide — delete your email or give it a chance?
+Because they help determine whether your email gets read in the first place.
+Your greeting becomes preview text next to your subject line, leading your recipient to decide whether to delete your email or give it a chance.

-Today’s goal: Write professional email greetings that won’t annoy your recipient.
-Nail your salutation.
-And make a good impression.
+Today’s goal: Write professional, formal email greetings that won’t annoy your recipient, nail your email salutation, and make a good impression.

-You don’t want to stick any greeting on your message.
+Remember, you don’t want to stick just any greeting onto your message.
 It has to be a good fit.

 Before you write, ask yourself the following questions: